 This is entirely wrong.

-Email is still an exceptional way to increase website traffic… so long as you use it correctly.
+Email is still an exceptional way to increase organic traffic… so long as you use it correctly.

 Consumers who buy products through email spend 138% more than those who receive email offers.